Skip to Main Content

 Under Maryland's Equal Pay for Equal Work Law, an employer may not discriminate between employees in any occupation by: (i) paying a wage to employees of one sex or gender identity at a rate less than the rate paid to employees of another sex or gender identity if both employees work in the same establishment and perform work of comparable character or work on the same operation, in the same business, or of the same type; or (ii) providing less favorable employment opportunities based on sex or gender identity.
 Md.
 Code, Lab. & Empl. § 3-304(b).

-Maryland prohibits an employer from taking an adverse employment action against an employee who inquires about, discusses, or discloses their own wages or the wages of another, if those wages have been disclosed voluntarily.
+Maryland prohibits an employer from taking adverse employment action against an employee who inquires about, discusses, or discloses their own wages or the wages of another (if those wages have been disclosed voluntarily), or asks the employer to provide a reason for the employee's wages.
 Md.
 Code, Lab. & Empl. § 3-304.1(a)(3).
-Employees who have regular access to wage information are not protected by the law, unless they obtain the wage information outside of their normal duties.
+Employees who have regular access to wage information are not protected by the law unless they obtain the wage information outside of their normal duties.
 Id.
 An employer may maintain a written policy establishing reasonable workday limitations on the time, place, and manner for inquiries about or the discussion or disclosure of an employee's wages.
 Id.

 Immigration Verification